-The new Mayor of London has heaped praise on the Irish and said that they helped to make the city great.
+The Mayor of London heaped praise on the Irish and said that they helped to make the city great.

-Sadiq Khan is the first ever Muslim mayor of the UK’s capital city after winning the election last week.
+Sadiq Khan is the first ever Muslim mayor of the UK’s capital city after winning the election in 2016.
 He is happy to acknowledge the important role that London’s huge Irish population had played in making the city what it is today.

 Mr Khan told the Irish Post: “As someone who was born and bred in London I know just how much we owe the Irish community for the role they’ve played in making London great.